-Beyond weekly didactics, fellows are encouraged to attend the monthly didactic entitled "Bridging Humanity: The Art of Unifying in a World Divided."
+Interns will also attend a monthly seminar at Easterseals entitled "Bridging Humanity: The Art of Unifying in a World Divided."
 This seminar is focused on exploring the common traits that all humans share, and how we can tap into them to better understand what it means to be human.
 Over the span of a year, the seminar will cover the subjects of reality, consciousness, values, morals, and traditions, amongst others, all from an internal understanding of the self using the lens of cultural diversity, scientific research, religious beliefs, and philosophical teachings.
 Interwoven in this series is the chronicle of Lebanon and its people, which in many way embodies the full story of the human experience both in its strife and celebration, and all that lies in between.
 The seminar will happen every first Wednesday of the month from 12-1 PM.

 This didactic is led by Dr. Rana Zayek, faculty member in the Department of Psychology & Wellness.
 Dr. Zayek previously practiced for 10 years as a psychologist in Beirut, Lebanon, from 2010-2020 before moving back to the United States.
+Her full bio can be found on the internship website.

-Fellows are required to attend the Quarterly Diversity Lecture Series.
+Finally, interns are expected to attend the Quarterly Diversity Lecture Series.
 The Quarterly Diversity Lecture Series was developed as one more means of providing an atmosphere of continuous learning and diversity appreciation with the training program, department, and organization.
-This will be held quarterly in the Department of Psychology & Wellness, primarily on a 3rd Wednesday of the month from 8:00-9:00 AM that is workable for both the department and the speaker.
+This will be held quarterly in the Department of Psychology & Wellness, primarily on a 3rd Wednesday of the month from 8-9 AM that is workable for both the department and the speaker.
 Speakers will utilize virtual or the in person option, depending on what is considered most safe and accessible.
 The training director and other faculty members are responsible for soliciting speakers for the series; the educational director is responsible for scheduling and coordinating the event.